Workout Fatigue: How To Identify It & Prevent It

 Follow a progressive workout program

 Most programs in the Sweat app get progressively more difficult, and some programs even have foundational weeks to guide you through the basics.
+If you’re interested in building your strength, opt for a program that incorporates the training principles of progressive overload, such as BUILD or Strength & Sculpt.

 How to recover from workout fatigue